ansys/pymapdl/doc/source/user_guide/index.rst

 The :func:`launch_mapdl() <ansys.mapdl.core.launcher.launch_mapdl>` function
-within the ``ansys-mapdl-core`` library creates an instance of the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class in the background and sends commands to that service.
+within the ``ansys-mapdl-core`` library creates an instance of the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` class in the background and sends commands to that instance.
 Errors and warnings are processed Pythonically, letting you develop a script in real time, without worrying about it functioning correctly when deployed in batch mode.